Rides Mass Transit District

 Rides Mass Transit District (RMTD) is a provider of mass transportation in Southern Illinois, primarily serving Harrisburg, Marion, Robinson, Paris, Mount Carmel, and Olney.
 Local fixed-route transit service is provided in these communities, while additional demand-response service is available through the 17 county service area.
 The counties served include Clark, Crawford, Cumberland, Edgar, Edwards, Gallatin, Hamilton, Hardin, Jasper, Lawrence, Pope, Richland, Saline, Wabash, Wayne, White, and Williamson counties.
 As of 2019, the system provided 1,119,285 rides over 249,718 annual vehicle revenue hours with 137 buses.
 In FY 2024, the system provided 636,290 rides over 141,218 annual vehicle revenue hours.
 In FY 2025, the system provided 367,682 rides over 142,368 revenue hours and 2,499,892 miles.
+In FY 2026, the system saw 375,912 trips and drove 2,476,246 miles and 147,017 service hours.

 History

 In the early 1900s, public transit in Carbondale, Harrisburg and Marion was provided by streetcars.
 However, by 1933 these streetcar systems had all been replaced by buses.
 The beginning of the RMTD was in 1977, when the Rural Initiative Development of Effective Services (RIDES) began in Pope and Hardin counties, initially providing rides to nutrition centers.
 This service slowly expanded to three nearby counties, and in 1990, RMTD was officially formed as a Mass Transit District.
 Since that time, 12 more counties have joined RMTD.

 Major changes came to the system came in the late 2010s, when in 2018 RMTD took over operations of Saluki Express in Carbondale on June 11.
 This brought significantly more routes under the RMTD system, and allows SIU students greater access to RMTD services.

 Eighteen days later the RMTD broke ground on a new transit center near the VA Medical Center in Marion.
 The $1.8 million facility includes a park & ride, a six bay covered bus loading area, indoor waiting area and real-time information displays.
 The facility opened on October 7, 2019, allowing access to RMTD services, South Central Transit and Greyhound Lines.

 On March 1, 2023, the Wildcat Service began offering fixed-route transit within Marion.
 The new 10 stop route is intended to solve inadequate transportation, which is a major barrier to employment in the area.
 A partnership between RMTD and the city of Marion, five bus shelters were built alongside the service improvement, leading to an immediate increase in patronage of the RMTD buses.

 In 2024, RMTD transferred Saluki Express services to Jackson County Mass Transit District due to funding cuts to both RMTD and JCMTD.